-- 1. All providers that are registered in the Approved (fee cap) category with the Office for Students (OfS) for the academic year (1 August to 31 July) 2023-24 will be required to submit a data return in 2022-23.
-This will allow us to calculate OfS funding for 2023-24. - 2.
-This document sets out the requirements for the HESF23 survey, and applies only to higher education providers that: - a. have registered with the OfS in the Approved (fee cap) category. - b. do not have higher education provision in 2022-23 recognised for OfS funding purposes and are therefore not receiving OfS funding for the 2022-23 academic year.
-(Some may, however, have provision that is subcontracted in, whereby they teach students of another provider under a subcontractual arrangement.) - c. will offer higher education provision recognised for OfS funding purposes for the first time in 2023-24.
+- 1. All providers that are registered in the Approved (fee cap) category with the Office for Students (OfS) for the academic year (1 August to 31 July) 2023-24 will be required to submit a data return.
+This will allow us to calculate OfS funding for 2024-25. - 2.
+This document sets out the requirements for the HESF24 survey, and applies only to higher education providers that: - a.
+Have registered with the OfS in the Approved (fee cap) category. - b.
+Do not have higher education provision in 2023-24 recognised for OfS funding purposes and are therefore not receiving OfS funding for the 2023-24 academic year.
+(Some may, however, have provision that is subcontracted in, whereby they teach students of another provider under a subcontractual arrangement.) - c.
+Will offer higher education provision recognised for OfS funding purposes for the first time in 2024-25.
 This excludes eligible provision that is subcontracted in.

-Recognised higher education for OfS funding purposes relates to the types of courses offered by a provider as defined in paragraphs 81 to 83.
+Recognised higher education for OfS funding purposes relates to the types of courses offered by a provider as defined in paragraphs 78 to 80.
 It does not depend on whether the OfS is actually funding the provider directly.

 - 3. Typically, the HESF return will be completed by providers that are starting to offer higher education courses for the first time.
-Higher education providers in the Approved (fee cap) category that have students in 2022-23 on higher education courses recognised for OfS funding purposes will need to complete the 2022 Higher Education Students Early Statistics (HESES22) survey. - 4.
-The data in the HESF23 return will provide a forecast of the number of students on higher education courses recognised for OfS funding purposes who are expected to be studying in the academic year 2023-24, and will inform the initial allocation of teaching funds for the academic year 2023-24. - 5.
+Higher education providers in the Approved (fee cap) category that have students in 2023-24 on higher education courses recognised for OfS funding purposes will need to complete the 2023 Higher Education Students Early Statistics (HESES23) survey. - 4.
+The data in the HESF24 return will provide a forecast of the number of students on higher education courses recognised for OfS funding purposes who are expected to begin studying in the academic year 2024-25, and will inform the initial allocation of teaching funds for the academic year 2024-25. - 5.
 This document provides the following: - a.
-An introduction to the HESF23 survey and how we will use it to inform our funding allocations. - b.
-Guidance notes for completing the HESF23 survey (Part 1). - c.
-Notes on the specific definitions used in the HESF23 survey (Part 2). - d.
+An introduction to the HESF24 survey and how we will use it to inform our funding allocations. - b.
+Guidance notes for completing the HESF24 survey (Part 1). - c.
+Notes on the specific definitions used in the HESF24 survey (Part 2). - d.
 Good practice guidance. - 6.
-Appendices which provide detailed technical information to support the HESF23 tables (Part 3), will be available on the OfS website at www.officeforstudents.org.uk/data-and-analysis/data-collection/hesf/.
-Providers that need to complete HESF23 will be able to download the workbook from the OfS portal.
+Appendices which provide detailed technical information to support the HESF24 tables (Part 3) will be available on the OfS website at www.officeforstudents.org.uk/data-and-analysis/datacollection/hesf/.
+Providers that need to complete HESF24 will be able to download the workbook from the OfS portal.